Coder2385/ESP32-NodeRed-Dashboard/README.md

 # ESP32-NodeRed-Dashboard
 ESP32 project that streams live temperature and humidity data to a web page using WebSockets.
 The browser updates instantly without any page refresh.
 Serves as the foundation for MQTT publishing and Node-RED dashboard visualization.
 No delay used anywhere, everything runs on millis.
+Also I have added my Kicad project for this with a schematic drawing, a PCB-editor and a 3D vieuwer to visualize how the PCB would look like.

 https://github.com/user-attachments/assets/4c9549db-39d6-406f-8492-63ce14ac5b4d